YapengTeng/LabelTool/README.md

 12. ![image](https://github.com/YapengTeng/LabelTool/assets/105402346/f60629e4-c159-49d7-8b94-e4ac9407e96a)
 14. ![image](https://github.com/YapengTeng/LabelTool/assets/105402346/478a5634-1755-4e3e-870c-6b028f894aa6)
 in the 8-th step, we post our request.
 And we will get access token and refresh token.
+Sometimes you need to repeat many times to get the refresh code.
+Take patiance.
+Also if you are remindered that the token is expired, you can try to apply the refresh token again.

 Pls use these four key value: client_id, client_secret, access_token, refresh_token to finish the bx.toml.